daemonraco/drtools/docs/mock-routes.md

 ### By method
-If you want to respond all your files on any method, but `./simple-json.json` only on `POST` method, you can a configuration like this one:
+If you want to respond all your files on any method, but `./simple-json.json` only on `POST` method, you can configure it like this:
 ```json
 {
     "routes": {